Wilfred/difftastic/README.md

 # Installation

 To generate this grammar from source, the `tree-sitter` command line tool is required.
 Installation instructions are available here https://github.com/tree-sitter/tree-sitter/tree/master/cli.
-Then, build the grammar with `tree-sitter generate`.
+Then, generate the grammar with `tree-sitter generate`.
+To "generate" the grammar means the tool will generate C source as `parser.c` from `grammar.js`.

-The already generated grammar is available here https://github.com/uben0/tree-sitter-typst/releases/download/v1.0-beta.0/tree-sitter-typst.tar.xz
+The already generated grammar is available here https://github.com/uben0/tree-sitter-typst/releases/download/v1.0-beta.0/tree-sitter-typst.tar.xz.
+You will only need a C compiler.

-The grammar takes around 2 minutes to generate, and around 30 seconds to compile.

 ## Helix